I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 SAFe describes the development and implementation of Kanban systems throughout the Framework, at the Portfolio, Solution, Program, and Team levels.
 The portfolio Kanban visualizes the flow of new strategic initiatives, known as Epics, controlling much of the economics of the portfolio.

 Implementation and management of the portfolio Kanban system occur with the support of Lean Portfolio Management (LPM).
 Implementing the Kanban system requires an understanding of Lean and Agile development as it applies to portfolio-level practices.
 It also requires understanding the capacity for each Agile Release Train (ART) and how much is available for new development, business-as-usual maintenance, and support activities.
 When these are understood, the Enterprise can then evaluate portfolio-level initiatives logically and pragmatically, knowing the initial feasibility and forecasted timing for implementation.
-The portfolio Kanban system is explicitly designed for this purpose.

 The portfolio Kanban system provides many benefits: